UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 considered when dropping rows; however, if we only want to drop rows with `NaN` values in certain columns, we can use the `subset` argument.

-Since in this code we subsetting the column `Type` which has no `NaN` values, no rows were dropped from the dataframe and we still have 33 rows.
+Since in this code, we subsetting the column `Type` which has no `NaN` values, no rows were dropped from the dataframe, and we still have 33 rows.

 ---